D-Day’s 24 hours changed 20th century, and Europe, forever

 He landed in water up to his chest.
 Many soldiers who were overloaded with equipment "sank immediately and a lot of men drowned," he said.

 Those who stayed afloat had to face withering German gunfire.
-Many of the men standing in front "were hit immediately and killed on the spot," he said.
+Many of the men standing in front "were hit immediately," he said.

-"While I was doing that, I happened to look back out to the water, to the ocean," he said.
-There, he saw many wounded men who were lying on the beach as the tide began rising.
+At some point, he looked back to the ocean and saw many wounded men lying on the beach as the tide was rising.
 Without help, they would drown.

-"So I dropped what I was doing, and I returned to the water," Shay said.
-Germans were still shooting at any American who moved under their protected Widerstandsnest 62, a bunker that still stands above Omaha Beach.

-With bullets hitting the sand, he started pulling men — he doesn't know how many — out of the water.
+So he returned to the water, even though Germans were still shooting, and started pulling men — he doesn't know how many — above the tide.
 Many of the soldiers were much bigger and heavier than he was.

 "In such a situation, the adrenaline starts to flow," Shay said.
 "It gives you strength that you did not know that you had."
 He received the Silver Star for his bravery.